 I love doing this activity with some of the short stories from Spanish Cuento’s El ratón Pablito because he has a lot of videos on YouTube!

-It also seems like many of the Fluency Matters novels also have audio or CD options that go with their books.
+It also seems like many novels also have audio or CD options that go with their books.
 Having an audio recording isn’t necessary to complete the activity, just a nice option!
 If you don’t have access to one, that’s just fine!
 Read the selection out loud for your students.

 Wrap Up Writing Activity